JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7982 days**.

-And here is a just a random fact -  **Men are four times more likely to be struck by lightning than women**.
+And here is a just a random fact -  **A U.S. company came out with a toilet night-light that sends out a green warning beacon when the seat is up**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)